Summer Science Program

 The Summer Science Program (SSP) is an academic summer program where high school students experience college-level education and do research in celestial mechanics by studying the orbits of asteroids, biochemistry by studying the kinetic properties of enzymes, genomics by studying antibiotic resistance, or synthetic chemistry by studying macrocyclic catalysts.
 The program was established in 1959 at The Thacher School in Ojai, California.
 It now takes place on three astrophysics campuses, New Mexico State University in Las Cruces, New Mexico, the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina, and University of Colorado, Boulder in Boulder, Colorado, and two biochemistry campuses, Purdue University in West Lafayette, Indiana and Indiana University Bloomington in Bloomington, Indiana.

 In the Astrophysics program, each team takes a series of images of a near-earth asteroid, then writes software to calculate its orbit and predict its future path.
 In the Biochemistry program, each team isolates and models an enzyme from a fungal crop pathogen, then designs a molecule to inhibit that enzyme.
 In the Genomics program, each team grows a culture of Vibrio natriegens under moderate antibiotic selection pressure.

-Overview

-Each Summer Science Program campus hosts 36 participants and 7 faculty for 39 days.
-Faculty have integrated academic and residential roles.
-The participant experience is designed to be similar at all campuses.
-For the research, participants are organized into teams of three.
-The schedule includes classroom time, lab time, field trips (scientific and recreational) and guest lectures from working scientists and other professionals.
-Past guest speakers have included Maarten Schmidt, who has done pioneering work in quasars; Richard Feynman, a Nobel laureate in physics; James Randi, magician and debunker of pseudoscience; Mitch Kapor, founder of Lotus Development; Paul MacCready, creator of the Gossamer Condor and Gossamer Albatross; and Eric Allin Cornell, a Nobel laureate in physics.

-The application process and admission criteria are similar to that of selective colleges.
-Primarily juniors (rising seniors) are admitted, with a few sophomores each year.
-There is a program fee, inclusive of tuition, room & board, and supplies.
-Need-based financial aid grants are available to cover part or all of the fee, with SSP guaranteeing to meet all demonstrated need.
-Donations to the nonprofit fund financial aid.

-In 1991, the National Academies' Commission on Physical Sciences, Mathematics, and Applications observed that "All participants go on to college.
-About 37 percent of the pre-1985 graduates are now working in science and medicine, and 34 percent in engineering, mathematics, and computer science (including the founder of Lotus Development Corporation)."

 The program is co-sponsored by the Massachusetts Institute of Technology and the California Institute of Technology which are affiliate universities, and by Harvey Mudd College, which is an academic partner to the program.